nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.open_rx_pipe

-    :param int pipe_number: The data pipe to use for RX transactions.
+    :param pipe_number: The data pipe to use for RX transactions.
 This must be in range [0, 5].
 Otherwise a `IndexError` exception is thrown.
-    :param bytearray,bytes address: The virtual address to the receiving nRF24L01.
+    :param address: The virtual address to the receiving nRF24L01.
 If using a ``pipe_number`` greater than 1, then only the MSByte of the address is written, so make sure MSByte (first character) is unique among other simultaneously receiving addresses.
         The existing address can be altered by writing a bytearray with a length less than 5.